Course Details

 Program includes the following

-• a 5-hour Surgical Anatomy lecture on Zoom [one month prior, also recorded]
+a full-day Surgical Anatomy lecture on Friday

-• Supported by Prof. Dr. Quazi Billur Rahman, Professor in the Department of Oral & Maxillofacial Surgery at Bangabandhu Sheikh Mujib Medical University in Bangladesh
+Supported by Prof. Dr. Quazi Billur Rahman, Professor in the Department of Oral & Maxillofacial Surgery at Bangabandhu Sheikh Mujib Medical University in Bangladesh

-• Credentials include PhD (OMFS), PGD (OMFS), and MD (Stomatology)
+Credentials include PhD (OMFS), PGD (OMFS), and MD (Stomatology)

-• Opportunity on final day to place implants and perform bone graft-related procedures on cadavers
+Opportunity on final day to place implants and perform bone graft-related procedures on cadavers

 Surgical Anatomy & Cadaver Dissection